ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 Hash-prefixed transcription-generator comments are metadata, not lyrics.
 Lines whose lyric text begins with `#` are excluded from TXT, LRC, and SRT-derived plain/timed payloads and are never inserted into FLAC or MP3 tags.
 The source sidecars themselves are left unchanged.
+Source selection is based on usable content rather than extension alone: an empty or comment-only LRC cannot shadow a same-basename SRT containing valid timestamps.
+In that case the SRT directly supplies the embedded timed lyrics and the unusable LRC remains untouched.

 The automatic pass compares normalized sidecar payloads with the embedded copies and also compares sidecar/audio modification times.
 It refreshes an